brettz9/csv-to-indexeddb/README.md

 Simple utility to convert from CSV files, strings, or (tabular) JSON to IndexedDB.

-**This project is not yet complete.**
+**This project is not yet well-tested.**

 ## To-dos

-1. Complete basic functionality
+1. Add tests with full coverage
+2. Tag/publish

 ## Possible to-dos

-1. Add tests with full coverage
+1. Add Mocha browser test (especially important for confirming IndexedDB)
 1. For `cfg.alterJSON` of `importCSVToIndexedDB` (the
   `AlterJSONCallback` jsdoc type), we might benefit from having various pre-built callbacks (indicated by a string name) versions which convert